Overview

 Goals and Objectives

-Upon completing the program, graduating fellows should:
+Upon completing the program, graduating fellows will:

 -

-Have a comprehensive knowledge of management options for pediatric ear, nose, and throat disorders
+Have a comprehensive knowledge of management options for pediatric ear, nose, and throat disorders in medically complex patients

 -